BelgianNoise/react-plex-content-request/README.md

 ## Features of the website

-These features should be implemented in every version:
+These features should be implemented on every site:
  - Routing
  - Global State Management
  - i18n